robercano/3Dengine/README.md

 ### Windows

-The demos have been compiled with Visual Studio Community Edition.
-To compile the solution open the solution file at the top of repository 3Dengine.sln.
-Build the whole solution.
-The demo executables will be generated at the root of the repository.
-Then copy all the DLLs in 3rparty/windows/DLL/ to the root of the repository and double click on any .exe to run the demo.
+You need Visual Studio Community Edition to compile the demos.
+Open the solution file **3Dengine.sln** and build the whole solution.
+The demo executables are generated at the root of the repository.
+Then copy all the DLLs in 3rparty/windows/DLL/ tothe root of the repository and run any of the demos.

 ## Current set of features